-On March 27, 2018, Hydro One was granted exemptive relief by securities regulators in each province and territory of Canada which allows Hydro One to continue to report its financial results in accordance with US GAAP (Exemptive Relief).
-The Exemptive Relief will remain in effect until the earlier of: (i) January 1, 2024; (ii) the first day of Hydro One's financial year that commences after Hydro One ceases to have activities subject to rate regulation; and (iii) the effective date prescribed by the International Accounting Standards Board for the mandatory application of a standard within International Financial Reporting

-Standards specific to entities with activities subject to rate regulation.
-In early 2021, the IASB published an Exposure Draft - Regulatory Assets and Liabilities (ED).
-The effective date for mandatory application of the eventual, if any, final standard is not yet determinable and the Company continues to monitor the developments of the ED and determine the potential impacts to the Company's financial statements.
+On October 13, 2022, Hydro One was granted exemptive relief by the securities regulators in each province and territory of Canada that allows Hydro One to continue to report its financial results in accordance with US GAAP (the "Exemptive Relief").
+The Exemptive Relief will remain in effect until the earliest to occur of the following: (i) January 1, 2027; (ii) if Hydro One ceases to have rate-regulated activities, the first day of Hydro One's financial year that commences after it ceases to have such rate-regulated activities; and (iii) the first day of Hydro One's financial year that commences on or following the later of: (a) the effective date prescribed by the International Accounting Standards Board (IASB) for the mandatory application of a standard within International Financial Reporting Standards specific to entities with rate-regulated activities (the "Mandatory Rate-regulated Standard"); and (b) two years after the IASB publishes the final version of a Mandatory Rate-regulated Standard.
+In January 2021, the IASB published Exposure Draft - Regulatory Assets and Liabilities (the "Exposure Draft").
+The effective date for mandatory application of the eventual final standard, if any, is not yet determinable and the Company continues to monitor the developments of the Exposure Draft and determine the potential impacts to the Company's financial statements.

-Notwithstanding the exemptive relief by securities regulators, Hydro One Limited is permitted to report its financial results in accordance with US GAAP by virtue of being, and for so long as it remains, a SEC issuer (within the meaning of National Instrument 52-107 - Acceptable Accounting Principles and Auditing Standards).
-There can be no assurance that Hydro One Limited will remain a SEC issuer indefinitely.
+Hydro One is also permitted to report its financial results in accordance with US GAAP by virtue of being, and for so long as it remains, an "SEC issuer" (within the meaning of National Instrument 52-107 - Acceptable Accounting Principles and Auditing Standards).
+There can be no assurance that Hydro One will remain an SEC issuer indefinitely.

-Supporting Broadband and Infrastructure Expansion Act, 2021
+Building Broadband Faster Act, 2021